oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.2.2 Discriminated Union with Explicit Tag
 The Choice type represents a [Discriminated Union](#union), a data structure that could take on several different, but fixed, types.
 By default a Choice is a Map with exactly one key-value pair, where the key determines the value type.
-But if a "tag field" (*tfield*) option is present on a Choice field in an Array or Record container, it indicates that a separate Tag field within that container determines the value type.
+But if a "tag field" (*tagid*) option is present on a Choice field in an Array or Record container, it indicates that a separate Tag field within that container determines the value type.

 * The Tag field MUST be an Enumerated type derived from the Choice.
 It MAY contain a subset of fields from the Choice.